bernardosulzbach/self-organizing-tree-models/README.md

 SIGGRAPH 2009 papers (SIGGRAPH '09), Hugues Hoppe (Ed.).
 ACM, New York, NY, USA, Article 58](https://doi.org/10.1145/1576246.1531364).

+The code is fairly well-documented in order to help an interested reader better understand how the paper was implemented.

 ## Paper overview

 The paper is based on the assumption that the form of a developing tree emerges